Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including

 This is the main flavor base for your entire dish—it's really easy, but the payoff is huge.
 Don't use canned broth - the flavor is so insipid in comparison it's just not even the same dish and you won't like the results.
 Once you've done this, you'll be amazed at not only how easy the homemade broth was to make, but how fantastic the flavor difference is.
 This truly is what elevates this dish to five-star status.
-This is a simple trick that the professional chefs use that is so simple to bring to your own kitchen—just do it.
+This is a simple trick that professional chefs use that is so simple to bring to your own kitchen—just do it.

 - When the chicken has cooled enough to handle, 'pick' it completely.
 This just means you're pulling all the meat from the bones.
 Set the meat aside and refrigerate it.
 It probably won't be cooked completely through—that's all right.
 You're going to finish it in the broth later.
 If you used leftover roast chicken, discard any citrus you used to flavor the chicken.
 It will make the broth bitter.

 - Put the chicken bones, skin, and the roasted vegetables in a stock pot or Dutch oven.
 Add just enough cold water to barely cover the chicken.
 Place on the stove and bring to a boil over medium-high heat.
 Reduce to a simmer.

-- After the chicken has come to a boil, you'll see a foamy gunky stuff rise to the top.
+- After the chicken has come to a boil, you'll see foamy gunky stuff rise to the top.
 This is simply protein released from the bones and any remaining meat.
 Skim it off.
 You'll also want to skim off a good bit of the fat that will float to the top of the broth.
 It only takes a minute but makes a huge difference in the broth later.
 Don't skip this step.

-- Because you've already intensified the flavor by roasting the chicken and vegetables, the broth only needs to simmer about 20 minutes.
+- Because you've already intensified the flavor by roasting the chicken and vegetables, the broth only needs to simmer for about 20 minutes.
 Remove it from the heat.